-Anopheles stephensi
+Anopheles

 Anopheles stephensi is an important vector of malaria in urban areas.
 An. stephensi was first incriminated as a malaria vector from Bombay (now Mumbai), Maharashtra in 1911.
-Subsequently, it was also incriminated from Kutchch (Gujarat) and Madras, (now Chennai) Tamil Nadu in 1938, Ahmedabad City in 1943 and from Broach (now Bharuch) town in 1967.
-An. stephensi exists as two forms, the type form and the variety mysorensis, which are distinguished by differences in the egg length and width and by the number of ridges on the egg-float.
+Subsequently it was also incriminated from Kutch (Gujarat) and Madras, now Chennai (Tamil Nadu) in 1938, Ahmedabad City in 1943 and from Broach (now Bharuch) town in 1967.
+An. stephensi Liston 1901 exists as two forms, the type form and the variety mysorensis, which are distinguished by differences in the egg length and width and by the number of ridges on the egg float.
 The type form was reported to be an efficient vector of urban malaria, whereas var. mysorensis was considered to be a rural species and a poor vector.
-Recent works have indicated yet another variant; the intermediate form with reference to the ridge number on the egg-floats.
-National Institute of Malaria Research has undertaken several studies on some bioecological aspects of this vector in the rural area of Kheda and Kutchch districts, and Ahmedabad and Surat cities in Gujarat, Chennai City (Tamil Nadu), Panaji (Goa) and desert areas of Rajasthan.
+Recent works have indicated yet another variant; the intermediate form with reference to the ridge number on the egg floats.

+Malaria Research Centre has undertaken several studies on some bioecological aspects of this vector in the rural area of Kheda district, Ahmedabad and Surat cities in Gujarat, Chennai City (Tamil Nadu), Panjim (Goa) and desert areas of Rajasthan.